The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Sorted Effects and Classification Analysis

 \subsection{Empirical CA}

-The empirical version of the $u$-CA classifies the observations in the sample using the empirical $u$-SPE and computes the moments and distributions in the resulting most and least affected subsamples.
+The empirical version of the $u$-CA classifies the observations in the sample using the empirical PEs and $u$-SPE, and computes the moments and distributions in the resulting most and least affected subsamples.

-\begin{definition}[Empirical $u$-CA] The empirical $u^{th}$-classification analysis consists of 2 steps: (1) Assign all $Z_i$ with $\Delta(X_i) < \widehat{\Delta_{\mu}^*}(u)$ to the $u$-least affected subsample, and all $Z_i$ with $\Delta(X_i) > \widehat{\Delta_{\mu}^*}(1-u) $ to the $u$-most affected subsample.
+\begin{definition}[Empirical $u$-CA] The empirical $u^{th}$-classification analysis consists of 2 steps: (1) Assign all $Z_i$ with $\widehat \Delta(X_i) < \widehat{\Delta_{\mu}^*}(u)$ to the $u$-least affected subsample, and all $Z_i$ with $\widehat \Delta(X_i) > \widehat{\Delta_{\mu}^*}(1-u) $ to the $u$-most affected subsample.
 (2) Estimate the moments and distribution of $Z$ in the least and most affected subpopulations by the empirical analogs in the least and most affected subsamples, i.e. $\widehat{\Lambda}_{\Delta,\mu}^{-u}(t) = \Lambda_{\widehat \Delta,\widehat \mu}^{-u}(t)$ and $\widehat{\Lambda}_{\Delta,\mu}^{+u}(t) = \Lambda_{\widehat \Delta,\widehat \mu}^{+u}(t)$.
-For example, $\widehat{\Lambda}_{\Delta,\mu}^{-u}(t) = \Ep_{\widehat \mu}\left[Z^t \mid \Delta(X) < \widehat{\Delta_{\mu}^*}(u)\right]$ estimates the $t$-moment of $Z$ in the $u$-least affected subpopulation and $\widehat{\Lambda}_{\Delta,\mu}^{-u}(t) = \Ep_{\widehat \mu}\left[1(Z \leq t) \mid \Delta(X)< \widehat{\Delta_{\mu}^*}(u)\right]$ the distribution of $Z$ at $t$ in the $u$-least affected subpopulation.
-The corresponding estimators in the $u$-most affected subpopulation are constructed replacing $X< \widehat{\Delta_{\mu}^*}(u)$ by $X > \widehat{\Delta_{\mu}^*}(1-u)$ in the conditioning set.
+For example, $\widehat{\Lambda}_{\Delta,\mu}^{-u}(t) = \Ep_{\widehat \mu}\left[Z^t \mid \widehat \Delta(X) < \widehat{\Delta_{\mu}^*}(u)\right]$ estimates the $t$-moment of $Z$ in the $u$-least affected subpopulation and $\widehat{\Lambda}_{\Delta,\mu}^{-u}(t) = \Ep_{\widehat \mu}\left[1(Z \leq t) \mid \widehat \Delta(X)< \widehat{\Delta_{\mu}^*}(u)\right]$ the distribution of $Z$ at $t$ in the $u$-least affected subpopulation.
+The corresponding estimators in the $u$-most affected subpopulation are constructed replacing $\widehat \Delta(X)< \widehat{\Delta_{\mu}^*}(u)$ by $\widehat \Delta(X) > \widehat{\Delta_{\mu}^*}(1-u)$ in the conditioning set.
 Here we use the same notation as in Definition \ref{def:uca}. \end{definition}